fleetdm/fleet/docs/REST API/rest-api.md

 ### List software

-Get a list of all software grouped by software title.
+Get a list of all software.

 `GET /api/v1/fleet/software/titles`